Things to Consider When Children Are Involved in a DivorcePublished: May 31, 2017 in Child Custody, Child Support, Divorce

 Written by Anthony Piccirilli

 Coming to terms with the end of your marriage is difficult enough before considering child custody.
 You need time to consider your own feelings, separate your living arrangements and possessions, and re-organize your finances.
 You have to navigate the tumultuous waters of answering your families’ questions, and sometimes, saying goodbye to long-time friends.
 Yet once you turn your attention to child custody and visitation, the situation becomes even more complex.
 Issues that may not have mattered to you and your spouse, such as heavy drinking or recreational drug use, may suddenly have a spotlight shined on them.

 You need to be ready for what a child custody proceeding is actually like and the factors that will matter most to courts.
-To prepare for your child custody proceedings, call our Pittsburgh divorce lawyers from Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 to schedule a free consultation.
+To prepare for your child custody proceedings, call our Pittsburgh divorce lawyers from Pittsburgh Divorce & Family Law, LLC at (412) 471-5100 to schedule a consultation.